tjek/swift-future/README.md

 Future areas to improve:

-- **Parallel(batch/zip)** - a future that performs multiple futures in parallel, and only completes once they all complete
 - **FutureOptional** - add tests and functionality similar to `Future<Result<_,_>>`
 - **Cancellable** - Somehow allow Futures to provide cancellable tokens.
 - **More utility extensions**